 So as, a brand trying to penetrate the African market, you want to get your footing right on the social media and get your marketing strategy right, regardless of what you do on other platforms.

-In one of its 2019 articles, Techpoint says, online video content is not king in Nigeria, yet.
+In one of its 2019 articles, Techpoint had said that, online video content is not king in Nigeria, yet.

 Taking a cursory look at the data shared in the post, I was taken aback And if you read that post, you’ll have no choice than to agree with the writer.

-But coming back to the blog, post Covid-19 disruption, you get to realize that not only is that opinion unreliable in 2024, the indices have changed.
+But coming back to the blog, post Covid-19 disruption, you get to realize that not only is that opinion unreliable, the indices have changed.

 Before Covid 19, video content was still gaining a slow momentum in Africa but with the compulsory Covid-19 induced sit at home in 2020, just like it happened in most parts of the world, in Africa, short video content became a rescue from boredom, for most African millennials and Gen Zs.